Homepage of the site 'What to do with your life?'

 •

-How to move beyond mutually destructive natural attitudes, mainly generalized nepotism as described in the documentaryCaribbean Primates?
+How to move beyond mutually destructive natural attitudes, primarily generalized nepotism as described in the documentary Primates of the Caribbean?

 What philosophy is not

-How to face death?
+How to cope with death?

-We refer here simply to the question 'What is impermanence ?'
+We refer here simply to the question 'What is impermanence?'

-Why is the question 'How to move beyond mutually destructive natural attitudes' so important ?
+Why is the question 'How to move beyond mutually destructive natural attitudes' so important?

 Limits of philosophy

-Regarding the second question of philosophy :
+Regarding the second question of philosophy:

-See the questions 'What is a human ?' and 'How to succeed in life ?'
+See the questions 'What is a human?' and 'How to succeed in life?'

-Read chapter 22 'Citizenship, education and philosophy' from the book From Capital to Reason.
+Read chapter 22 'Citizenship, education, and philosophy' from the book From Capital to Reason.

-Regarding the limits of philosophy :
+Regarding the limits of philosophy:

 New comment